IronBazooka999/aps-plus/README.md

 Then, give your new project a name.
 (Settings > Edit project details)

-Your private server will be at <https://servername.glitch.me> (replace `servername` with its new name, it should be near the top-left corner)
+Your private server will be at <https://servername.glitch.me> (replace `servername` with its new name, it should be in the top-left corner above "Settings")